Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Pushdown Automata.md

 	- The top symbol of the stack (or ϵ for an empty stack transition).
 - Given this information, the PDA moves to a new state, and the stack may be modified by pushing or popping symbols.
 The stack operations allow the PDA to recognize languages that require memory beyond what finite automata can manage.
 ## Acceptance
-- A PDA can accept a string in two ways:
+A PDA can accept a string in two ways:
 - By final state: The PDA accepts if it reaches an accepting state after reading the entire input.
 - By empty stack: The PDA accepts if the input is fully read and the stack is empty,  regardless of the current state.
 # Example
-- Consider a PDA that recognizes the language L = {an bn | n ≥ 0}, which consists of strings with an equal number of ’a’s followed by ’b’s.
+- Consider a PDA that recognizes the language $L = {an bn | n ≥ 0}$, which consists of strings with an equal number of ’a’s followed by ’b’s.
-• States: Q = {q0 , q1 , q2 }
+• States: $Q = {q0 , q1 , q2 }$
-• Input alphabet: Σ = {a, b}
+• Input alphabet: $Σ = {a, b}$
-• Stack alphabet: Γ = {A, Z0 }, where Z0 is the initial stack symbol.
+• Stack alphabet: $Γ = {A, Z0 }$, where $Z0$ is the initial stack symbol.
 • Transitions:
 δ(q0 , a, Z0 ) = (q0 , AZ0 )
 δ(q0 , a, A) = (q0 , AA)